menu

 One of the really interesting characteristics about the Robert Mills / College of Charleston neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.5% of college-friendly places to live in the state of South Carolina.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Robert Mills / College of Charleston neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Robert Mills / College of Charleston neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 With 3.7% of employed workers living in the Robert Mills / College of Charleston neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 98.0% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.

 Renter-occupied real estate is dominant in the Robert Mills / College of Charleston neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 87.6%, which is higher than 96.1% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.
-Despite all of the residential real estate here in the Robert Mills / College of Charleston neighborhood, NeighborhoodScout has discovered that much of it is vacant.
-In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
-In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 32.1%, which is higher than 95.9% of all U.S. neighborhoods.
+Vacant homes and apartments are a significant characteristic of this neighborhood.
+In fact, with 32.1% of the residential real estate vacant, the Robert Mills / College of Charleston neighborhood claims the distinction of having a higher vacancy rate than 95.9% of the neighborhoods in America.
+This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Robert Mills / College of Charleston neighborhood is one of the most walkable neighborhoods in America.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Robert Mills / College of Charleston neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 97.2% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 Did you know that the Robert Mills / College of Charleston neighborhood has more Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.1% of this neighborhood's residents have Finnish ancestry.